jia200x/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 - Security credentials
 - System state variables

-These parameters might have constraints, like an specific order to be applied (due to interdependencies) or value boundaries.
+These parameters might have constraints, like a specific order to be applied (due to interdependencies) or value boundaries.

 The main advantages of having such a system are: